 As highlighted in the Fifth National Report to the Convention on Biological Diversity (CBD) in 2015, the most notable achievement for Bangladesh is the expansion of protected area network through the declaration of new protected areas.
 Currently, Bangladesh has a network of 45 protected areas including wildlife sanctuary, national park, eco park, special conservation area and marine protected area39.
 Moreover, the Government has so far declared 13 wetlands and coastal-marine biodiversity significance areas as Ecologically Critical Areas (ECAs).
 The Government has declared a number of wild flora and fauna as the nationally protected species.
 The captive breeding programmes of some important species of wildlife are also going on (Box 2.4.2b).
 Other than the wild animal diversity, there are some initiatives of the conservation of domestic animal diversity as well.
-Nijhum Dwip seascape has been declared as a Marine Protects Area (MPA).
+Nijhum Dwip seascape has been declared as a Marine Protected Area (MPA).
 Declaration of St. Martin Island and surrounding areas as MPA is also under the process.

-39 DoE 2015.
-Fifth National Report of Bangladesh to the Convention on Biological Diversity.
-Department of Environment (DoE), Ministry of Environment and Forests, Government of the Peoples' Republic Bangladesh, Dhaka.
+39 DoE (2015).
+Fifth National Report of Bangladesh to the Convention on Biological Diversity, Biodiversity National Assessment 2015.
+Department of Environment.
+Ministry of Environment, Forest and Climate Change.
+Government of the People's Republic of Bangladesh, Dhaka, Bangladesh, 147pp.